mohammadfarheen/-bigdata-kafka-java-apps/README.md

 # -bigdata-kafka-java-apps

-## Follow the steps below for running the Custom Consumer and Producer
+## Steps that need to be followed  for running the Custom Consumer and Producer

 ### Start Zookeeper